SAP-archive/teched2021-DAT262/exercises/ex1/README.md

 ## Generate Geometries<a name="subex2"></a>

-You may have noticed that the geolocations are stored in two columns with datatype DOUBLE: "LAT" and "LON".
+You may have noticed that the geolocations in the table "AIS_DEMO"."AIS_2017" are stored in two columns with datatype DOUBLE - "LAT" and "LON".
 We will transform the geolocation to the ST_GEOMETRY datatype, but first we need to created the right Spatial Reference Systems (SRS) in HANA.

 ```SQL
 -- Add the required spatial reference systems.